thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-facebook-auth-component.md

 The Facebook Auth Component should already be loaded in the sample app in Fire App Builder, but you will need to configure the component.

 1. The Facebook Auth Component is already loaded in the sample app built with Fire App Builder.
-If it isn't loaded due to updates you've made, see [Load a Component in Your App][fire-app-builder-load-a-component].
+If it isn't loaded due to updates you've made, see [Add or Remove a Component][fire-app-builder-load-a-component].
 2. Remove any other authentication components that are loaded in your app (such as AdobepassAuthComponent or LoginWithAmazonComponent).
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

     {% include_relative componentnote_authentication.html %}